Tuesday, December 3, 2024

 Another factor in box office success seems to rely on marketing.
 Plenty of good movies have suffered at the box office due to poor—or a lack of—marketing.
 Brad Bird's The Iron Giant (1999) is a prime example of this.
 The executives at Warner Bros. didn't seem to have any idea what a treasure they had on their hands, and not only did they delay announcing a release date, they neglected to prepare a proper marketing campaign, and the marketing they did was sort of terrible.

 Time has been kind to The Iron Giant, though.
-Even though it wasn't as widely seen in theaters as it should have been, it became a cult classic on home video, and now is regarded as one of the best animated films ever produced.
+Even though it wasn't as widely seen in theaters as it should have been, it became a cult classic on home video, and is now regarded as one of the best animated films ever produced.

 In the summer of 1999, I went with a friend to a drive-in feature of Star Wars Episode I: The Phantom Menace without realizing it was a double feature.
 The first movie, which I had barely heard about, was The Iron Giant.
 I had been—and still am—a lifelong Star Wars fan, but the movie that made a greater impact on my heart and memory was this random animated film about a young boy and his friendship with a giant robot.